Ashatz/purecloud_api_sdk_csharp/README.md

 ~~~

 #### Client Credentials Grant

+**Use when...**

+* The app is authenticating as a non-human (e.g. a service, scheduled task, or other non-UI application)

 For headless and non-user applications, the [Client Credentials Grant](http://developer.mypurecloud.com/api/rest/authorization/use-client-credentials.html) can be used via the AuthExtensions extension methods.